Ed-ITSolutions/wp-camo/Readme.md

 If WP-Camo encounters an error (404 on the image or bad nonce) it will return an image with the error in, which should prevent layouts from being broken by errors.

 ### Content Filters

+Under Settings -> WP Camo there are two options that control the filters applied to `the_content`.

+#### Prevent mixed content errors

+When enabled any image source that starts with `http://` will be run through WP-Camo to prevent any mixed content warnings.

+#### Apply WP-Camo to these domains

+A list of domains that should be run through WP-Camo.
+Useful for sites like Facebook and Twitter that are frequently blocked by enterprise filtering systems but would normally meet content policies.